tensorflow/swift-models/Examples/Regression-BostonHousing/README.md

 ## Setup

-To begin, you'll need the [latest version of Swift for TensorFlow](https://github.com/tensorflow/swift/blob/master/Installation.md) installed and added to your path.
-Additionally, the data loader requires Python 3.x, `wget`, and `numpy`.
+You'll need the [latest version of Swift for TensorFlow](https://github.com/tensorflow/swift/blob/master/Installation.md) installed and added to your path.

 > Note: For macOS, you need to set up the `PYTHON_LIBRARY` to help the Swift for
 > TensorFlow find the `libpython3.<minor-version>.dylib` file, e.g., in